ubco-cmps/data530_course/labs/lab4.md

 ### Marking and Evaluation

-Marks are awarded by *precisely* following these requirements:
+Marks are awarded by following these requirements:

 1. **Loading (1 mark) -** submit an Excel file called **lab3.xlsm** (Excel macros enabled) where the first sheet is called **rawdata** and contains the loaded data set with no changes.